 This led to Cos Phi recommending a custom de-tuned (harmonically filtered), automatically switched, low voltage power factor correction bank.
-This bank would switch on correction when needed.
+The capacitor bank was installed at the main electrical panel.

-The automatic PFC capacitor bank system was designed so that it will automatically switch capacitors in and out of the electrical system as needed in order to maintain a pre-determined level of power factor correction.
+The automatic PFC capacitor bank system was designed so that it will automatically switch capacitors in and out of the electrical system in order to maintain a pre-determined level of power factor correction.
 Additionally this PFC bank has an intelligent controller which monitors system kVAR, Voltage, Amps and harmonics.